legend80s/cdi-go/README.md

 ## Features

-- Full name and abbr searching supported. *wont search node_modules*.
+- Full name and Abbr searching supported. *wont search node_modules*.
 - Speed.
 History will be stored in a db file (`~/cdi-db-shortcuts.json`) for search speed.

 ## Usage